Demonstrating stable analysis with the Thermo Scientific iCAP PRO Series ICP-OES

 Apr 23 2021

-Author: Thermo Fisher Scientific on behalf of Thermo Fisher Scientific (UK) Ltd
+Author: Thermo Fisher Scientific on behalf of Thermo Fisher Scientific Pte Ltd Chromatography & Mass Spectrometry Division

 -OES instruments have evolved rapidly in recent years.
 This evolution has been driven by the need for performing the measurements faster and improving the robustness of the technique.